mikeattara/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+  React is a JavaScript library for building user interfaces.
+It is a tool for building UI components.
+React can be used as a base in the development of single-page or mobile applications, as it is optimal for fetching rapidly changing data that needs to be recorded.

-- [ ] What does it mean to _think_ in react?
+* [ ] What does it mean to _think_ in react?

+  It means to think in componenets and componenet hierarchies.
+For example, looking at a webpage, and recognizing the navigation is a component, and the links on it to other pages, search bar, and logo are in it's component hierarchy.

 - [ ] Describe state.

+  State refers to _data_ that is liable to change over time.

-- [ ] Describe props.
+* [ ] Describe props.

+  Props refers to an object containing data passed to a component.

-- [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?
+* [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+  Side effect is any application state change that is observable outside the called function other than its return value.
+Side effects include: Modifying any external variable or object property (e.g., a global variable, or a variable in the parent function scope chain).
+Side effects are synced in the _useEffect_ hook in React by passing it a callback function and an optional array of observable data changes.

 ## Project Set Up